 Production of greenhouse gasses including CO_2 , methane and nitrous oxide has been rising since the beginning of the industrial age.
-Average temperature rises in the order of 1-2°C are accompanied by significant increases in extreme weather events such as heatwaves, drought, sleet and storms.
+Average temperature rises in the order of $1-2^{\circ}C$ are accompanied by significant increases in extreme weather events such as heatwaves, drought, sleet and storms.
 As sea and surface temperatures rise, rainfall patterns will change, and events such as the 2019-2020 Australian summer of drought, heat and bushfires will increase in frequency.

-Greenhouse gas emissions: Three life cycle assessment studies (Australia, the USA and Spain) were reviewed which analysed greenhouse gas emissions from mushroom farms.
-These calculated emissions of 2.1 to 4.4 kg CO_2 -e per kg mushrooms produced.
-Most of the emissions come from energy used for heating and cooling, from compost production, and - particularly in Australia - from transporting peat.
-However, it should be noted that none of these studies included emissions as a result of peat mining, which are considerable.
-This issue aside, the studies suggest that greenhouse gas emissions from mushroom production are less than those for lettuces and strawberries, but higher than snow peas or chillies.
+Greenhouse gas emissions: The team reviewed three separate life cycle studies measuring greenhouse gas emissions from mushroom farms in Australia, which put emissions between $2.1 - 4.4 \text{ kg CO}2$ -e per kg mushrooms produced.
+Most of the emissions come from energy used for heating and cooling, from compost production, and in Australia from transporting peat from Europe.
+The greenhouse gas emissions for the mushroom industry as a whole are the 3rd lowest compared to other vegetable industries, with only snow peas and chillies producing lower emissions.